06.15.11

 First, I apologize for being late on this post but I was having trouble with the internet service there at our hotel.
 Then yesterday we were traveling back home.
 So our last day in Colombia was incredible.
 We visited a third project at a local church.
 This project had been established for a while and it was great!
 We were welcomed once again like we were kings and queens.
 It reminded me of a huge Fiesta!
 We were escorted again and there was confetti and bubbles coming from every direction.
 They had each of our names hanging on the wall, and we were greeted with flowers!

-The worship team
+The worship team did a

-in teams and our team was the best and I can say that cause we WON!
+teams and our team was the best and I can say that cause we WON!

 Lol

-After that we had
+After that we had lunch with

-been accepted into the Leadership Development Program which allows
+accepted into the Leadership Development Program which allows

 children to go to college.
 It was a great experience!